Samuel Wesley Stratton: From Navy to NBS

 In 1899 he was asked to head the United States Coast and Geodetic Survey's Office of Weights and Measures, where he developed the plan for the establishment of a bureau of standards.
-He won the support for his plans from Secretary of the Treasury Lyman J. Gage and in March 1901, President William McKinley appointed him the first director of the National Bureau of Standards.
-He served until 1923.
-Under his leadership it grew from 24 to 900 employees scattered over 14 buildings.
+He won the support for his plans from Secretary of the Treasury Lyman J. Gage and in March 1901, President William McKinley appointed him the first director of the National Bureau of Standards (NBS).
+He served there until 1923.
+Under his leadership, NBS grew from 24 to 900 employees scattered over 14 buildings.
 His operation was designed to recruit recent college graduates, train them, and feed them into private industry and its higher salaries.
 His team was called "lowest-paid corps of first-rank scientists ever assembled by any government."
-The Bureau worked hand in glove with industry to undertake research that the private sector required but could not finance itself.
+The NBS worked hand in glove with industry to undertake research that the private sector required but could not finance itself.